HEmile/juggl/docs/Features/Styling/CSS Styling.md

 - `background-image`: URL to the background image.
 See [this link](https://js.cytoscape.org/#style/background-image) and [[YAML Styling]] for nuances
 	- There is a significant amount of options for dealing with images, such as how it is contained in the node, smoothing, opacity, offset, etc. See [this link](https://js.cytoscape.org/#style/background-image).
 - `label`: The text on the node, usually the name of a note.
-	- Many standard options for styling this are avabile, see [this link](https://js.cytoscape.org/#style/labels).
+	- Many standard options for styling this are available like the `font-family`, see [this link](https://js.cytoscape.org/#style/labels).
 You can for example change the positioning of the text to be inside the node.
+The
 - `display`: Set to none to not display the element.

 ## Edges